p33t/typing-game-2/docs/index.md

-# `arketype` Documentation
+# Arketyper Documentation
-`arketype` is web app for gradually improving typing skill on unfamiliar keyboards.
+Arketyper is web application for gradually improving typing skill on unfamiliar keyboards.

 > :bulb: If you'd like a keyboard layout added please [contact me](https://www.freshcode.biz/).